1972 NASCAR Winston West Series

 The 1972 NASCAR Winston West Series was the 19th season of the series.
 The title was won by Ray Elder, his fourth in succession.

 Schedule and results

-The 1972 season included 30 individual races, although some tracks were run twice.
-Multiple races in the season were in combination with the Winston Cup Series.
+The 1972 season included 30 individual races, although Riverside International Raceway, Sierra Mesa National Raceway, Yakima Speedway, Evergreen Speedway, and Portland Speedway hosted two races each.
+The races at Riverside and the race at Ontario Motor Speedway were in combination with the NASCAR Winston Cup Series.